 (vi) A person soliciting business from prospective purchasers who have previously purchased from the person making the solicitation or the business enterprise for which the person is calling.

 (vii) Any supervised financial institution or parent, subsidiary, or affiliate.
 As used in this paragraph, "supervised financial institution" means any commercial bank, trust company, savings and loan association, credit union, industrial loan company, personal property broker, consumer finance lender, commercial finance lender, or insurer; provided, that the institution is subject to supervision by an official or agency of this state or of the United States.

 (viii) A person soliciting the sale of services provided by a cable television system licensed or franchised pursuant to chapter 19 of title 39.

 (ix) A person or affiliate of a person whose business is regulated by the public utilities commission.

-(xi) An issuer or subsidiary of an issuer that has a class of securities which is subject to § 12 of the Securities Exchange Act of 1934, 15 U.S.C. § 78 l , and which is either registered or exempt from registration under paragraphs (A), (B), (C), (E), (F), (G), or (H) of subsection (g) of that section.
+(xi) An issuer, or subsidiary of an issuer, that has a class of securities subject to § 12 of the Securities Exchange Act of 1934, 15 U.S.C. § 78 l, and that is either registered or exempt from registration under paragraph (A), (B), (C), (E), (F), (G), or (H) of subsection (g) of that section.

 (P.L.
 1987, ch.
 227, § 1; P.L.
 1991, ch.
 327, § 1; P.L.
 1999, ch.
 456, § 1; P.L.
 2005, ch.
 36, § 1; P.L.
 2005, ch.
 72, § 1.)